cwfparsonson/trafpy_vectorised_packer/README.rst

 --------------------------------------------------------------------------------------------------------------------------------------------

-Implementation of a vectorised traffic flow packing algorithm as reported in `A Vectorised Packing Algorithm for Efficient Generation of Custom Traffic Matrices <https://arxiv.org/abs/2302.09970>`_
+Implementation of the vectorised traffic flow packing algorithm reported in `A Vectorised Packing Algorithm for Efficient Generation of Custom Traffic Matrices <https://arxiv.org/abs/2302.09970>`_

 **Note:** This algorithm has already been integrated into the full TrafPy open source tool as the default packer for traffic generation - refer to the `main TrafPy GitHub repository <https://github.com/cwfparsonson/trafpy>`_ for documentation and further details on how to use TrafPy traffic generation for your own projects.